odebear27/nutrimate/README.md

 - The application fetches data from Spoonacular API: Example for the [request](src/App.js)
 - Responsive CSS: [Example code](src/components/Carousel.module.css)
 - Use of Routes: [Example code](src/App.js)
+- Use of firestore as database: [Example code](src/pages/RegisterPage.js)
 - Pagination: [Example code](src/components/RecipeCard.js)

 ### Why was the project built this way